Since February 2020, some taxing jurisdictions across the state have been collecting sales tax on remote purchases.

 - Electronic services are considered “delivered” to the billing address – if that is the post office box, tax would be assessed.

 The ARSSTC provides an official, accurate GIS-based tax map that depicts taxing boundaries and allowed exemptions for member jurisdictions.
 The data is verified by local jurisdictions and also available as a software that interfaces with a seller’s point-of-sale system.
 The map does not depict tax data for communities that are not part of ARSSTC.
+The map uses GoogleMaps technology and addressing locations.
+If you find that the map is not displaying your address correctly, reach out to Google to update your address location with GoogleMaps.

 Sellers who use the ARSSTC Tax Map are not held responsible for incorrect tax assessment.
 If a business does not use our official tax map, the business is responsible for correcting any errors.